Undetectable FAQ

 The term undetectable is used to describe a person who has a viral load of less than 200 copies/mL.

-With more sensitive testing now available in NSW, laboratories are able to detect small amounts of virus for people who have extremely low viral loads, as low as 20 copies/ mL.
+With more sensitive testing now available in NSW, laboratories can detect small amounts of virus for people with extremely low viral loads, as low as 20 copies/ mL.

 How effective is treatment and UVL in reducing transmission?